vtjeng/MIPVerify.jl/CONTRIBUTING.md

 Documentation is generated [as part of the build process](https://github.com/vtjeng/MIPVerify.jl/blob/2f2a0918abe28fb5f8b0b14396363c516a9c80c6/.travis.yml#L23-L28).

-To generate documentation locally, run from the `docs/` directory
+To generate documentation locally, run the following command from the `docs/` directory

 ```sh
 julia --color=yes make.jl